 Think outside the box of chocolates

 As the Wall Street Journal declared in 2013, “Dandelion Chocolate makes some of the best chocolate the world.”
 The only thing that’s changed since then is that the famed San Francisco chocolatier now has a retail shop in the city’s Mission District.
-If you love chocolate but hate the idea of giving your Valentine the proverbial box of chocolate, consider a trip to Dandelion’s retail shop on Valencia Street.
+If you love chocolate, but hate the idea of giving your Valentine the proverbial box of chocolate, consider a trip to Dandelion’s retail shop on Valencia Street.

 Searching for true love can be like finding a needle in a haystack.
-Coming up with great date ideas for Valentine Day’s in the Bay Area is like shooting fish in a barrel.
+Luckily, coming up with great date ideas for Valentine Day’s in the Bay Area is like shooting fish in a barrel.
 It truly is hard to imagine a region better suited for romance, which makes it the perfect place to make this Valentine’s Day an affair to remember.